Tesla Model Y: Technical details

+Powertrain and battery

+The Model Y is offered in rear-wheel-drive (RWD) and dual-motor all-wheel-drive (AWD) configurations.
+RWD variants use a single rear-mounted internal permanent-magnet synchronous reluctance motor, while AWD variants add a front induction motor, allowing the vehicle to disengage the less-efficient front motor when its output is not needed.

+Battery chemistry and capacity vary by market and trim.
+Standard-range variants use lithium iron phosphate (LFP) cells, while Long Range and Performance variants use nickel-based (NMC) cells, with usable capacities ranging from approximately 60 to 81 kWh.
+Model Y vehicles have been produced with several cell formats over the vehicle's life, including 2170 cells, prismatic LFP cells in China-built standard-range cars, and structural battery packs using 4680 cells in some Texas-built vehicles.
+All variants support up to 11.5 kW AC charging and DC fast charging at up to 250 kW (225 kW on the Standard trim) via Tesla's Supercharger network and, in most markets, the Combined Charging System or North American Charging Standard.

 Heat pump

 The Model Y is Tesla's first vehicle to use a heat pump instead of electric resistance for interior cabin heating.
 Electric cars using electric resistance heating can lose 40% or more of their range in ambient temperatures below 20 F. The heat pump can be up to 300% more efficient than electric resistance heating.

-Some electric vehicles from other manufacturers, including the Nissan Leaf, Renault Zoe, BMW i3, Jaguar I-Pace, Audi e-tron, and Kia Niro, had already implemented heat pumps.
+Some electric vehicles from other manufacturers, including the Nissan Leaf, Renault Zoe, BMW i3, Jaguar I-Pace, Audi Q8 e-tron, and Kia Niro, had already implemented heat pumps.
 Tesla's heat pump has been praised for using far fewer parts.

 Tesla's heat pump system includes unique features including the "Super Manifold" and the "Octovalve".
 Inside the Super Manifold two systems meet: one for water-glycol coolant (used for managing the temperature of the battery, computers and powertrain) and the other for R1234YF refrigerant (used for cabin temperature control).
 The two systems share a liquid cooled condenser and a chiller.
 The Octovalve has eight ports that move the coolant around the different systems of the vehicle.
 The system allows the vehicle to remove waste heat from the vehicle's systems and use it to warm the cabin.

 Musk has said that the new heat pump system is one of the two most significant changes in the Model Y over the Model 3 (which included it too in 2021), the other being the new single-piece castings.